davideastmond/newsaggregator/readme.md

 ### About

-- This is a full-stack news aggregator web app using JavaScript, HTML, CSS, jQuery, node and express.
+- This is a full-stack news aggregator web app using JavaScript, HTML, CSS, jQuery, node, express and postgreSQL

 ### Features

 - #### User accounts and log-ins:
   - users can create accounts
   - users can log-in and out of the system.
-	- cookies are used to keep track of log-in state
+  - cookies are used to keep track of a user's log-in state
   - relational database used to keep track of user accounts
   - password hashing and validation
     #### User Profile
     - Users can change their password *(in progress)*
 - #### User custom news feed:
   - users can add/remove news topic subscriptions.
   - users can view their custom feed which is populated by news articles *(in progress)*
   - relational database used to keep track of topics and topics associated with a user's subscription
 - #### Headlines
-	- Any user (regardless if they have an account) can view the latest headlines
+  - Any user (regardless of account) can view the latest headlines
 - #### Custom ad hoc topic searches
   - User can search for news articles by date and by topic
+- #### UI Responsive
+  - *in progress*

 ### Future Feature ideas